pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 The data type is automatically inferred.
 We do that by waiting for the first non-null value.
 That value will then be used to determine the type of the `Series`.

-The mapping of Python types to polars data types is as follows:
+The mapping of Python types to Polars data types is as follows:

 - `int` -> `Int64`
 - `float` -> `Float64`